Tashar02/tic-tac-toe/README.md

 ## Description

-This is a simple implementation of the Tic-Tac-Toe game using Python's Pygame library.
+This is an OOP implementation of the Tic-Tac-Toe game using Python's Pygame library.

 ### Features
 - 2-player gameplay (locally on the same machine).